Babrushka/SimpleKeyClicker/README.md

     *   Set the **Hold Time** (how long a key/button is held down, 0.0 for a simple press/click).
     *   Set the **Delay** (pause *after* the action completes).
     *   Jump to support:
-        * **jump to**: editbox allows to jump to a defined row at a step.
+        * **Jump to**: editbox allows to jump to a defined row at a step.
 Works only if `jumpcount` > 0.
-        * **jumcount**: editbox specifies count of jump repetitions.
+        * **Jumcount**: editbox specifies count of jump repetitions.
-        * `jump to` and `jumpcount` can be used only once per automation, i.e. don't specify these parameteres more than for only one row in a sequence.
+        * `Jump to` and `Jumpcount` can be used only once per automation, i.e. don't specify these parameteres more than for only one row in a sequence.
         > [!CAUTION]
-        > Using `jump to` and `jumpcount` can cause your automation to infinite loop.
+        > Using `Jump to` and `Jumpcount` can cause your automation to infinite loop.
 It is not recommended to use these functions, only in case of extreme need.
 4. Use the **▲**, **▼**, **❏**, **X** buttons on each row to organize your sequence.
 5. Select the desired **Run Mode**: "Run Indefinitely" or "Run X Times" (enter the number of repetitions).
 6.  **(Optional)** Go to **File > Save Configuration** to store your setup.